Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Evaluation

-\textbf{MapReduce} shows 70\% and 62\% of execution time spent in communication for the S3 and ElastiCache configurations respectively.
+\textbf{Performance.} The workload shows 70\% and 62\% of execution time spent in communication for the S3 and ElastiCache configurations respectively.
 Moreover, 40\% of the overall time in S3 baseline is spent retrieving the original input from S3 and writing back the results to S3, which we do not optimize with \shortn{}.
-The rest, i.e., 30\% of time, are subject to \shortn{} optimization. \shortn{} allows to achieve 1.26\tms{} overall speedup over the S3 baseline and 1.05\tms{} over ElastiCache.
-XDT's speedup is achieved due to a significant decrease in data shuffling, namely mapper-put and the reducer-get phases, which are reduced by 23.4\tms{} and 4.8\tms{}, respectively, compared to the S3 baseline, and by 30\% and 55\%, respectively, compared to ElastiCache.
-Compared to the two previously-discussed workloads, the cost of executing the MapReduce workload is reduced by an even greater amount with XDT, namely by 5$\times$ and 772$\times$ vs. S3- and ElastiCache-based alternatives, respectively.
-This large cost reduction associated with XDT is attributable to the large amount of ephemeral data transferred during the shuffle phase of MapReduce, making through-storage/cache transfers particularly expensive.
+The rest, i.e., 30\% of time, are subject to \shortn{} optimization. \shortn{} delivers 1.26\tms{} overall speedup over the S3 baseline and 1.05\tms{} over ElastiCache. \shortn{}'s speedup is due to a significant decrease in data shuffling, namely mapper-put and the reducer-get phases, which are reduced by 23.4\tms{} and 4.8\tms{}, respectively, compared to the S3 baseline, and by 30\% and 55\%, respectively, compared to ElastiCache.

+\textbf{Cost.} Compared to the two previously-discussed workloads, \shortn{} reduces the cost of executing MapReduce by 5$\times$ and 772$\times$ vs. S3- and ElastiCache-based alternatives, respectively.
+This large cost reduction associated with \shortn{} is attributable to the large amount of ephemeral data transferred during the shuffle phase of MapReduce, making through-storage/cache transfers particularly expensive.